Dunning-Hotopp-Lab/Common-Analysis-of-Direct-RNA-Sequencing-Misidentification-of-5mC-Modifications-at-GCU-Motifs/README.md

 #### Format WIG file

 Genes/regions where reads did not map will have blank space after the WIG header.
-This (and the header for that region) needs to be removed.
+This (and the header for that region) needs to be removed:

 ```
 WIG_FILE = wig_file